 Textiles were crucial for the slave trade on the West-African coast.
 They made up almost half of the total value of The Unity’s cargo.

-Apparently the slave trade required a large variety, because many different kinds of textiles were taken on board.
+Apparently the trade in enslaved Africans required a large variety, because many different kinds of textiles were taken on board.
 The cargo of The Unity included 18 tonnes of 35 different textiles.

 Almost all of the textile concerned cotton, with a few types consisting of cotton mixtures (with linen, silk or wool).
 The patterns varied from plain, checkered and striped to adornments of flower motifs.